-This page provides annual dropout data for all Grade 7-12 students by ethnicity, gender, economic status, program participation (bilingual or English as a second language, career and technical education, gifted and talented, special education, and Title I), and other student characteristics (at-risk, immigrant, limited English proficient, migrant, and overage).
+This page provides annual dropout data for all Grade 7-12 students by race/ethnicity, gender, economic status, program participation (bilingual or English as a second language, career and technical education, gifted and talented, special education, and Title I), and other student characteristics (at-risk, immigrant, limited English proficient, migrant and overage).
+In addition, this page links to campus and district data with and without students excluded for state accountability purposes (see Texas Education Code §39.053(g-1)).
 The Division of Research and Analysis masks some data to comply with federal regulations concerning student privacy, the Family Educational Rights and Privacy Act (FERPA).

 Select from the following to view or download a statewide report or a report for a single campus, district, or education service center (ESC) region:

 To download a comma-delimited (.csv) file containing data for all campuses, all districts or all counties in the state, please choose from one of the following options.
 Please note that downloads may take a few minutes.

 For questions or comments, please email the Division of Research and Analysis, Accountability Research Unit, or contact the unit by phone at 512-475-3523.